Pitxi/CPPTools/README.md

-LibCPPTools
+CPPTools
 ===========

-C++ library with miscellaneous tools and helper functions used in some of my other projects.
+C++ library with miscellaneous classes and helper functions used in some of my other projects.